DawnDevelop/FluentValidationGenerator/README.md

 **For Usage please refer to the [Sample Project](/Samples/SampleNET7/)**

-`FluentValidationGenerator.Core.Generator` takes the Assembly which contains the Commands and the Solution Folder as Parameters.
+`FluentValidationGenerator.Generator` takes the Assembly which contains the Commands and the Solution Folder as Parameters.

 The easiest way to get your Solution Folder should be: